headdetect/its-a-twitter/README.md

 Because I don’t want to throw money at this project we will be storing media locally as opposed to some object storage provider like Amazon’s S3.
 They’ll be stored & cached in the server’s filesystem.

+## Validation
+There is barely any.
+Why?
+Because it doesn't really matter here.

 # Design

 TODO - Insert API Spec